ZajitschekTeam/lifespananalysis/chapters/chapter2.md

 Type in the code from above to load lifespan data, and to calculate mean and median lifespan, and the their corresponding 95% confidence intervals.
 </codeblock>

 Let's try this with another data set.
-Conveniently, R and its packages come with provided data sets.
+R and its packages come with provided data sets.
 You can see the available data sets in your session (given the packages you loaded) with the command:

 <code>data()</code>

-We are interested in lifespan / survival data.
-To see details of the data set 'Aids2' in the package 'MASS', type and execute
+We are interested in lifespan / survival data from an experimental study.
+Since I can't really find a good data set in the R data sets, we'll use data from my own previous research that is published and publicly available here: [Zajitschek et al. ProcB 2016 (paper)](https://doi.org/10.1098/rspb.2015.2726)  and  [Lifespan data on dryad.org](https://datadryad.org/stash/dataset/doi:10.5061/dryad.2fp25).

-<code>?Aids2</code>

-Sounds good.
-To use those data, we load the data set to do the calculations and plots we did previously on our self-created data.
+To use those data, I just copied the lifespan data tab from the Microsoft Excel file I downloaded from Dryad and saved it as a .csv file.
+We load the data set to do the calculations and plots we did previously on our self-created data.
+For now, let's ignore the fact lifespan data are from flies from difefrent teratment groups and let's average across all individuals' lifespan values.

 <codeblock id="4">
+The function doesn't seem to work for the "bca" calculations.
+Set bca to "FALSE" and try again.
 </codeblock>

 </exercise>